cpburnz/python-decorated-templates/README.rst

 Exception tracebacks have bizarre line numbers which are caused from the AST manipulation and compiling.
-This makes this pretty much useless and I haven't been able to resolve the issue.
+This makes this pretty much useless and I haven't been able to resolve the issue, but it was an interesting experiment.
 Also, I'd highly recommend using `Mako`_ for real web templating in Python.
 Mako is what PHP should have been.

 .. _`Mako`: http://www.makotemplates.org